Wildfires in the United States 101: Context and Consequences

 Fuels

-On the other hand, in the fast-growing chaparral shrubland ecosystems of southern California, fires now occur more frequently than they did historically due to an increase in ignition sources.
+On the other hand, in southern California’s fast-growing chaparral shrubland ecosystems, fires now occur more frequently than they did historically due to an increase in ignition sources.
 More frequent fires threaten the health and survival of these chaparral ecosystems, since plant communities may not have time to recover between fires.
 In chaparral ecosystems, fewer fires are needed rather than more.
-Therefore, while historical fire exclusion and an increase in the prevalence of fuels are important factor contributing to increasing wildfire hazard in some parts of the western United States, their relevance varies by location.
+While historical fire exclusion and an increase in the prevalence of fuels are important factors contributing to increasing wildfire hazard in some parts of the western United States, their relevance varies by location.

 Ignitions